adc587/ceuy3013-project-template/README.md

-# CE-UY 3013 Project Template
+# CE-UY 3013 Project Confined and Unconfined Aquifers by Arturo Carvajales

 *This file presents a description of the final project.
 For your submission,* *this file must serve as the documentation of your project, how your program*